psf/black/docs/the_black_code_style/future_style.md

   ([see below](labels/wrap-long-dict-values))
 - `multiline_string_handling`: more compact formatting of expressions involving multiline strings ([see below](labels/multiline-string-handling))
-- `condence_nested_brackets`: more compact formatting of nested brackets ([see below](labels/hug-parens))
+- `concise_nested_brackets`: more compact formatting of nested brackets ([see below](labels/hug-parens))

 (labels/hug-parens)=